henningkoehlernz/vcmi-mods/README.md

     - Eagle eye *instead* grants +2 sight and +40% ranged damage
     - First aid also increases health by 20% and improves tent durability
     - Intelligence now increases max mana by only 60%
-    - Leadership also adds +3 attack
+    - Leadership also grants +3 attack
     - Learning now grants +100% XP
-    - Luck also adds +3 defence
+    - Luck also grants +3 defence
     - Mysticism also increases max mana by 40%
     - Navigation also allows free ship-boarding
     - Pathfinding also grants 15% land movement bonus